Escaping a Polygon: Multiple Escapers and Pursuers

 \subsection{Approximation Algorithms}

+In this section, we describe some simple extensions of our approximation algorithms to the case of multiple escapers and/or pursuers.

-Theorem~\ref{pseudoPTAS} still gives a pseudopolynomial approximation scheme if there are multiple (but $O(1)$) escapers and/or pursuers.
+First, Theorem~\ref{pseudoPTAS} still gives a pseudopolynomial approximation scheme if there are multiple (but $O(1)$) escapers and/or pursuers.
 The proof is essentially the same: we can solve a discrete game with $O(1)$ pursuers, and the critical speed ratio is bounded above by the critical speed ratio for one pursuer.

-Here we consider a pursuer strategy where they divide up regions to guard and then individually follow a strategy akin to the one used in Section~\ref{sec:O(1)} individually.
+Second, the $O(1)$-approximation algorithm from Section~\ref{sec:O(1)} seems more difficult to generalize.
+One approach is to restrict to a pursuer strategy where the pursuers divide up regions to guard and then individually follow a strategy akin to the one used in Section~\ref{sec:O(1)}.
 One side of Theorem~\ref{ConstantApproximationTheorem} has an analogue:

-\begin{theorem} Consider the game where a polygon $P$ is designated as the only escaper domain with capacity 1, $n_\escaper=1$, and there is a single pursuer domain with capacity $n_\pursuer$ in the moat or exterior model.
-The pursuers win if their speed is at least the minimum over $n_\pursuer$ partitions of the boundary into (not necessarily connected) regions of
+\begin{corollary} Consider the game where a polygon $P$ is designated as the only escaper domain of capacity $n_\escaper=1$, and there is a single pursuer domain of capacity $n_\pursuer$ in the moat or exterior model.
+Consider partitions of the boundary of $P$ into $n_z$ (not necessarily connected) regions $\mathcal R = \{R_1, R_2, \dots, R_{n_z}\}$.
+The pursuers win if their speed is at least